NVIDIA-Merlin/Merlin/examples/README.md

 - Merlin-Training contains NVTabular with HugeCTR
 - Merlin-Inference contains NVTabular with TensorFlow and Triton Inference support

+There are example docker-compose files in [Scaling to large Datasets with Criteo](https://github.com/NVIDIA-Merlin/Merlin/tree/main/examples/scaling-criteo)

 ### Start Examples with Docker Container

 You can pull the container by running the following command.
-Containers are available on [NGC](https://ngc.nvidia.com/catalog/containers/).
-In [Scaling to large Datasets with Criteo](https://github.com/NVIDIA-Merlin/Merlin/tree/main/examples/scaling-criteo), there are example docker-compose files.

 ```
 docker run --runtime=nvidia --rm -it -p 8888:8888 -p 8797:8787 -p 8796:8786 --ipc=host --cap-add SYS_PTRACE <docker container> /bin/bash
 ```